eschabell/openshift-brms-workshop/README.md

-Red Hat JBoss BMRS Workshop
+Red Hat JBoss BRMS Workshop
 ===========================
 This git repository helps you get up and running quickly with a Cloud hosted workshop on JBoss BRMS that gets you